This post was originally called How to Run a Kick-Off Meeting Like Dr. Flint McGlaughlin of MECLABS and was republished on Marketing Sherpa.

 But mostly, what would I learn?

-The day my client hired MECLABS…
+The time my client hired MECLABS…

 This all started a few weeks ago when my client asked if I could hop on a call.
 It was impromptu and both owners were on screen.